adhnannp/random-chat-bot/README.md

-# 🌟 Telegram Bot with Welcome Message and Interaction 🌟
+# 🌟Random Chat Telegram Bot🌟

 This project is a simple and interactive Telegram bot built with Node.js.
 It welcomes new users with a personalized message and allows users to ask questions or interact with the bot.